-The CRISPR-Cas technology was derived from the bacterial immune system, where it is used as a defense mechanism against phages.
+The CRISPR-Cas technology was derived from the bacterial immune system, which is used as a defense mechanism against phages.

-Cluster: Is a group of similar things.
+Cluster: A group of similar things.
 Occurring closely together.

 Palindromic sequence: A palindromic sequence is a sequence that is read the same from left to right and right to left: